na-na-hi/renget/archive/oaicards.md

 `You like chocolate, don't you?`
 The latter implies that the listener likes chocolate.
 Most of the time the AI will go along with this implication and agree with you.

-**Relative > Absolute**
-`{{char}} is short` > `{{char}} is 149 cm`
-`{{char}} has tiny breasts` > `{{char}} has AA cup breasts` Relative values are better since these things are context driven.
-The AI will have an easier time drawing the connection of "she is short therefore she should stand on her tiptoes for the kiss" compared to its absolute value equivalent.

-**Negation: Don't think of a pink elephant.**
-Did you imagine a pink elephant when you read that line?
-The AI will do the same.
-Do not bring up things that you don't want the AI to bring up.
-Try to avoid negative prompts as much as possible.
-Instead of `{{char}} does not like grapes` use `{{chat}} dislikes grapes` Before you do that though, think—is this dislike for grapes actually relevant?
-Include it only if it is, otherwise you want to avoid it altogether.
-Don't think of the pink elephant if you can help it!

-This used to be a way worse issue on CAI but OAI models seem to handle negative prompts much better so don't worry too much about using a negative line in your card.
-Just avoid it if possible.
+**Using [prompts]**
+The beautiful thing about AI is that you can just ask it to do whatever you want.
+`[Have her take the lead.]`, `[She will fail to resist my advances.]`, etc.
+Some may call it cheating, but RP isn't a competition.
+It's about having fun, it's up to you to decide if you want a challenge and try and seduce your waifu with your charisma or if you want the easy way out.

+**OOC: Out of character**
+>Does it work?
+Absolutely.
+>Does it work in favour?
+Depends.

+`(OOC: …)` is something real roleplayers use to talk about things that, as the name suggests, are out of character.
+You can talk to the AI directly and ask it to not do certain things.
+OOC can be more effective than regular [instruction prompts] for filter evasion since the AI is still engaged in roleplay mode.

+`(OOC: Can you stop bringing up her bladder, I'm not going to ERP piss shit with you, Brandon.)`.

+You do not want OOC to hang out in the memory.
+Once you've got your job done with OOC, edit it out of your chat history—both your OOC prompt and the AI's OOC response.

-#####Filter evasion
+####Filter evasion
 Filter here refers to the pre-baked filters found in OAI models.
-I'm tall about the `I'm sorry but as an AI language model, I cannot write 5 explicit paragraphs in great detail of "her huge mommy milkers suffocating the life out of me".`
+I'm tall about the `I'm sorry but as an AI language model, I cannot write 5 explicit paragraphs in great detail describing "her huge mommy milkers suffocating the life out of me".`
 The external [moderation endpoint](https://platform.openai.com/docs/guides/moderation/overview) is different and cannot be bypassed (without fucking around with different encoding schemes like base64; not worth it by the way).

 !!! warning Disclaimer